DanielGarciaAcebo/ledgerflow/README.md

 ## Local development installation

-LedgerFlow can be built and installed locally for the current user:
+LedgerFlow can be built and installed locally for the current Linux user:

 ```bash
 chmod +x scripts/install_arch.sh